IHE/ITI.MHD/input/pagecontent/testplan.md

 IIT-66 Find Document Lists, ITI-67 Find Document References, ITI-68 Retrieve Documebnt
 * Document Consumer requests all forms of query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
-* Document Responder responds to query and retrieve as appropriate
+* Document Responder responds to query and retrieve as appropriate Options
+* "Comprehensive Metadata" for the Document Source & Document Recipient
+* "XDS on FHIR" for the Document Recipient and Document Responder (i.e. XDS backend for server actors)
+* "Uncontained Reference" for all MHD actors

 ### Document Source and Document Recipient